notfawadmir/notfawadmir/README.md

 > I don't just study cybersecurity — I think like an attacker to build better defenses.

-I'm a **penetration tester and security researcher** based in Pakistan, obsessed with the intersection of low-level systems, offensive tooling, and the never-ending cat-and-mouse of digital warfare.
+I'm a **self-taught penetration tester and security researcher** based in Pakistan, obsessed with the intersection of low-level systems, offensive tooling, and the never-ending cat-and-mouse of digital warfare.
 My work lives at the edge: understanding how malware breathes, how networks leak, and how web applications quietly beg to be broken.

 By day I'm dissecting CVEs and building security tools.
 By night I'm probably in a CTF or reverse engineering something that wasn't meant to be reversed.
 Every tool I publish is a lesson — for myself and for the defenders who need to understand what's coming at them.